Tennessee Labor Laws Guide

 $7.25 $2.13 $7.25 (with some exceptions)

-Therefore, employers are subject to federal regulations and must pay the current federal minimum wage of $7.25 per hour.
+As no state law determines the minimum wage in Tennessee, employers are subject to federal regulations and must pay the federal minimum wage of $7.25 per hour.

 Not all workers are entitled to the federal minimum wage of $7.25 per hour.

-Certain employees are referred to as exempt employees — meaning they are usually paid on a salaried basis and don’t qualify for minimum wage or overtime.
+Certain employees are referred to as exempt employees — meaning they’re usually paid on a salaried basis and don’t qualify for minimum wage or overtime.

-Employees that are exempt from the minimum wage in the state of Tennessee under the FLSA include the following:
+Employees who are exempt from the minimum wage in the state of Tennessee under the FLSA include the following:

 Tipped minimum wage in Tennessee